cneill/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ## API Parsers

 DefectDojo has a limited number of API parsers.
-While we won’t remove these connectors, adding API connectors has been problematic and thus we cannot accept new API parsers / connectors from the community at this time for supportability reasonsing.
+While we won’t remove these connectors, adding API connectors has been problematic and thus we cannot accept new API parsers / connectors from the community at this time for supportability reasons.
 To maintain a high quality API connector, it is necessary to have a license to the tool.
 To get that license requires partnership with the author or vendor.
 We're close to announcing a new program to help address this and bring API connectors to DefectDojo.

 ## Template Generator